 What did you enjoy most about working with theright.fit?

-What is not to love, the team is so professional from start to finish and beyond completion – and the whole team, all the way from models and photographer through to customer service and management.
-I will 100% use theright.fit on my next shoot!
+What is not to love?
+The whole team is so professional from start to finish and beyond completion, all the way from models and photographer through to customer service and management.
+I will 100% use theright.fit and their amazing talent on my next shoot!
 It was like I was a part of their team and I still am.

 How can others get into ethical fashion?